itsmeludo/PhylOligo/README.md

 PhyloOligo softwares need python 3.4 or newer and several R and python packages.

-If python or R are not install used on your system:
+If python or R are not installed on your system:
 ```Bash
 apt-get install python3-dev python3-setuptools r-base
 ```